|

 world championships.
 Also a special mention must be made of Cynthia Brealey, who is the only UK competitor that has been to

-every Festival since it began in 1997.
-Each year all the judges were from the UK, with several of the judges having previously
+every Festival since it began in 1997 up to 2018.
+Each year all the judges were from the UK, with several of the judges having

-judged agility at Crufts.
+previously judged agility at Crufts.
 In 2009 for the first time there was also a Jersey judge and a French judge.
-Each year there
+Each

-has always been a raffle at the end of the festival, which is always very popular with the first prize always being a return
+year there has always been a raffle at the end of the festival, which is always very popular with the first prize always being

-another 7 successful Festivals Sally and André decided to have a year off in 2010, and Scallywags Agility Club agreed
+running another 7 successful Festivals Sally and André decided to have a year off in 2010, and Scallywags Agility Club

-to hold the reins.
-After a year off Sally and André Rees gave the Festival in 2011 a makeover, renaming it the ‘Jersey
+agreed to hold the reins.
+After a year off Sally and André Rees gave the Festival in 2011 a makeover, renaming it the

-European Agility Festival’, giving it more of a European theme, attracting more competitors from Europe, and also introduced
+‘Jersey European Agility Festival’, giving it more of a European theme, attracting more competitors from Europe,

 1997